alchymy/Astrolab/README.md

 Windows full version - Extract the zip file into a folder anywhere, the extract will output a folder called "astrolab" containing the whole application and data sets.

-Windows nightly build - Extract the zip file into a folder anywhere, the extract will output a folder called "astrolab" containing the whole application and data sets.
-If the data is also required then download the separate data set from sourceforge.net and install as described below.

-Apple OS X version comes as an install Package on a standard Disc image containing the application and the data sets.
-It will normally extract to a folder called "astrolab".

 If the data sets are downloaded separately the zip file will extract a folder called "cDataSets".
 This folder can be simply dragged / copied into